-A few months roll by, and Mahlon is taken sick (means sickly).
-Naomi's grief increases, and Ruth is left a widow.
+1: 5 And Mahlon and Chillon died also both of them; and the woman was left of her two sons and her husband.
+A few months roll by, and Mahlon is taken sick (name means sickly).
+Naomi's grief increases and Ruth is left a widow.
 A second tombstone is erected, and there's a second testimony that departure from God ends in disaster.
-The last hope that the seed-line would not be destroyed remained in Chilion, but one day they notice that his face seemed flushed; soon a lingering disease sets in (for Chilion means consumptive, pining, wasting away, declining).
+The last hope was that the seed-line would not be destroyed remained in Chilion.
+But one day they notice that his face seemed flushed, and soon a lingering disease sets in (name means consumptive, pining, wasting away, declining).
 In spite of protests, tears, and sorrow, they bid good-bye to the last male who came out of Bethlehem.
 A third marker is erected to tell the story of the departure from God to the land of Moab.
 When Mahlon and Chilion also die prematurely, suddenly they are a house of three widows.
 Understand that these were different times than we are now living in.
 Today, a woman can find a job, support herself, and provide for her own needs.
-But back then, widows had to depend on the kindness of others to support them.
+But back then, widows had to depend upon the kindness of others to support them.
 It was a miserable existence - especially for an Israelite living in the land of Moab.

-Ruth 1:6-9 Ruth's Commitment To Naomi
+III.
+RUTH 1:6-9